TEMPORAL BONE ANATOMY

 • Located between zygomatic process posterior root

-• Suprameatal Spine — anatomical landmark near external acoustic meatus
+• Suprameatal Spine — anatomical landmark near your external acoustic meatus

 Mandibular Fossa